EasyEngine/docs/handbook/cron.md

 # Crons in EasyEngine

 Most of EasyEngine v4's server stack is on Docker containers.
 Running cron in containers is not as straightforward as it's on a linux server.
-There are many cavevts that you have to take care of in order to ensure cron executes as it's intended and has no side effects.
+There are many caveats that you have to take care of in order to ensure cron executes as it's intended and has no side effects.

 Hence, EasyEngine v4 uses [ofelia](https://github.com/mcuadros/ofelia) to schedule and run cron.
 Ofelia runs in a separate container and does is, it schedules all cron jobs according to a config and when it has to excecute the cron, it runs the command into the target container similar to how we execute commands in container with `docker exec`.